+To use the listen-in mode, the microphone has to be plugged into the Celbot mic jack on the side of the Sentinel case.
 The listen-in mode is available to use whenever the Sentinel and the Celbot are in the READY mode.
-To activate the listen-in mode the user only has to dial the Celbot phone number from the phone mode.
+To activate the listen-in mode, the user only has to dial the Celbot phone number from a telephone.
 The Celbot will answer the incoming call and the user will be able to hear audio in the proximity of the Celbot microphone, if installed.
 This can be useful in many ways.
 The listen-in caller information will be logged on the SD card, Received message file, when it answers and again when the caller hangs up.
 No audio is recorded.
 The caller's number has to be on the authorized numbers list file to be able to activate the listen-in mode.